Is a reinforcement mesh or screed mesh needed in screed?

 In which cases is reinforcement placed in the screed?

-Reinforcement is not necessary with a bonded screed, or when a floor covering such as pavers is placed on your screed/stabilized sand.
-In all other cases (unbonded screed, floating screed, or a terrace that is being tiled), you must provide reinforcement to protect the floor finish against the shrinkage behavior and movements of the screed.
-Screed can be reinforced with screed mesh and/or fibers, but both options have their disadvantages.
-If you want to prevent damage to your floor, choose a convenient DIY system to install your screed: the StaenisGrid.
+Reinforcement is not necessary for bonded screed, or when a floor covering such as paving stones is placed on your screed/stabilised floor.
+In all other cases (non-bonded screed, floating screed or a terrace that is tiled) you must provide reinforcement to protect the floor finish against the shrinkage and movements of the screed.
+Reinforcing screed can be done with screed nets, but both options have their disadvantages.
+If you want to prevent damage to your floor, then choose a handy self-build system to place your screed: the Staenisrooster.
 Discover how it works.

 How do you circumvent the disadvantages of a chapenet?